lightningcookies/Custom-Fantasy-Projections/README.md

 5. Get overall rankings for individual positions and overall.

 ## Instructions for download and use:
-1. Download [custom_projections_2024V1](https://github.com/lightningcookies/Custom-Fantasy-Projections/blob/main/custom_projections_2024V1.xlsm) and save to your system.
+1. Download From -> [custom_projections_2024V1](https://github.com/lightningcookies/Custom-Fantasy-Projections/blob/main/custom_projections_2024V1.xlsm) by clicking "download raw file", or by pressing ctrl + shift + s
-3. Open with Microsoft Excel and in the top bar, click Editing.
+3. Open with Microsoft Excel.
+In the top bar, click Editing.
 A security-risk pop-up should appear.
-To get positional rankings and overall rankings, macro's have to be enabled.
-You should never allow macros in a file from someone you don't trust, although my hope is that you'll trust me & trust the fact that anyone can check the macros (because it's open source).
+Macros have to be enabled to get positional rankings and overall rankings.
+Never allow macros in a file from someone you don't trust, although I hope that you can trust me & trust the fact that anyone can check the macros (because it's open source).
 - If you feel comfortable enabling macros, here is how you do it:
 - In most cases, you can unblock macros by modifying the properties of the file as follows:
 - Open Windows File Explorer and go to the folder where you saved the file.